5 Best GPU render farms

 Final thoughts

-Rebusfarm does not show the GPU model, saying that they have latest GPUs, each with 217 Octanebench.
-Before, they have NVIDIA Quadro RTX 6000.
-Similar to Fox Renderfarm, it is not clear about the node configuration of Rebus.
+Rebusfarm does not reveal the GPU model, only stating that they have the latest GPUs.
+It seems that they recently offered the NVIDIA RTX 4080 GPU.
+Previously, they used NVIDIA Quadro RTX 6000.
+Similar to Fox Renderfarm, Rebus’s node configuration is still unclear.

 See more: